What is an SDK? A Comprehensive Guide for App Developers

 There is often confusion when it comes to what constitutes an API versus an SDK.
 While there is some overlap, it's important to understand the difference.

-In simpler terms, a software development kit provides a set of tools to help developers build applications, while an API provides a set of rules for how different software components can interact with each other.
+In simpler terms, an SDK provides a set of tools to help developers build applications, while an API provides a set of rules for how different software components can interact with each other.

-Here are some examples of APIs to illustrate the difference between them and SDKs:
+Here are some examples of APIs to illustrate the difference:

 • Google Maps API: allows developers to integrate Google Maps into their applications and provide functionality like directions, location data, and geocoding.